 The real question you need to be asking is whether the provider offers true end-to-end encryption that locks your data before it leaves your premises and keeps it locked at all times thereafter until you access it using your unique key.
 Think of end-to-end encryption as placing your data inside a safe and then placing that safe in storage while you keep the key.
 This ensures that only persons with a valid copy of that key can unlock the safe and access your data.
 Giving your key to someone lets them access some or all your data, depending on how you use your keys... but it does not give anyone any kind of access to the CSP itself.

 DropSecure offers true end-to-end encryption.
 We protect your data using military-grade AES-256 end-to-end encryption.
-Migrating your data to DropSecure you remove all of your sensitive data from your own hard drives while keeping it safely tucked away on our servers.
+By migrating your data to DropSecure you remove all of your sensitive data from your own hard drives while keeping it safely tucked away on our servers.
 Ransomware attack?
-Disconnect the affected computer and either refresh it or keep right on working from a different computer.
+Disconnect the affected computer and either re-install the OS or keep right on working from a different computer.

 DropSecure always keeps your data safe and gives you access from any location at any time.
 All the cybersecurity experts in the world can't always stop ransomware attacks, but everyone who uses data can outsmart would-be attackers by thinking ahead.